 Creator- Tulica Singh pictured with hunky star Croissant Man

 I spent my formative post-collegiate years perfecting my cappuccino as a barista in Washington heights.
-I passed the mid-afternoon lull avoiding infernal questions like “will I ever use my degree?” by staring through the glass encasement housing the morning’s unsold pastries.
+I passed the mid-afternoon lull avoiding questions like “will I ever use my degree?” by staring through the glass encasement housing the morning’s unsold pastries.

 We were together.
 A frivolous display.
 A useless existence.

 But this “useless” pause before adulthood gave me more than I could have ever hoped for.
 I had a chance to notice the beauty of the everyday.
 The drama of the mundane.
 The pastries took on a life of their own and every little thing became exciting.
 Life became an appreciation of existence, rather than a question of it.
 True happiness could be as simple as the perfect cappuccino.

 With Croissant Man I’d like to pay tribute to the food that reflected my in-between state.
 I’d like to have fun with the idea of a Croissant going through an existential crisis, but make it so real that the viewer forgets she is watching a puppet.
 By exploring highly dramatic situations using comically dressed pastries I hope to communicate the fact that life should always be meaningful but never serious.
 By showing a little world I want to show my great appreciation for the little things.
 Because ultimately happiness is just a collection of little things.